irisnet/irishub/docs/features/nft.md

 ### Destroy

-You can destroy the created assets.
+You can destroy the created nft.

 `CLI`